judocode/laravel-scaffold/README.md

 Watch a [demonstration](http://youtu.be/e7otZWQSqrY) on youtube

+## Features to be added

+- Add command `scaffold:rollback` to remove any files that were created during the last scaffold update.

 ## Future ideas

 - Automatically create js file based on js framework that is specified.